 I love food and experimenting with recipes and, just because I am on a budget, I don’t want to eat badly.
 Glossy cookbooks and food programmes are all very well, but sometimes require fancy ingredients that are expensive.
 This is why when I want inspiration I go to my favourite frugal food blogs.
 (Incidentally, some of my own frugal recipes are to be found here.)

-Here are some of the best frugal food blogs, in no particular order:
+Here are some of the best frugal food blogs, in no particular order.

-Cooking on a Boot Strap
+Cooking on a Bootstrap

 Master of the budget recipe is Jack Monroe.
 It started with A Girl Called Jack, but you will now find the blog at Cooking on a Bootstrap.
 What I like about Jack is the recipe descriptions – there is often a story behind a particular creation – and the way the cost of each recipe is so carefully calculated.
-The cooking here is all vegan now, but that makes it interesting and very cheap.
+The cooking here is mostly vegan now, but that makes it interesting and very cheap.

 Diary of a Frugal Family

 This is a clever and well organised blog.
 She has written menu plans to help you stick to the £1 a day budget, whatever your circumstances.
 There is even a no power meal plan, aimed at people who have no power in their accommodation.
 This is serious stuff and really useful.

 Utterly Scrummy Food for Families